-It has inspired decisions about early retirement; ‘once in a lifetime’ holidays; creating new businesses and finding a better work-life balance.
+Financial planning with lifetime cashflow modelling has inspired thousands of individuals and couples to make bold, life changing decisions.
+From early retirement and ‘once in a lifetime’ holidays to creating new businesses and finding better work-life balance, it can bring clarity.
 So how might cashflow modelling help you shape the life you really want?

-Covid-19 has prompted something of a shift in attitudes towards work and life in general.
-Millions are now re-thinking career choices and ways of working.
-New ‘side-hustle’ businesses are popping up as people follow their passion and earn money doing what they love.
+The Covid-19 pandemic prompted something of a shift in attitudes towards work and life in general.
+Millions of workers across the world are re-thinking career choices and finding new ways to make the most of their time on this planet.
+More and more ‘side-hustle’ businesses are popping up as people follow their passion and earn money doing what they love.

-“The Great Resignation” is upon us and a study in the UK shows that almost 1 in 4 workers are planning to change jobs.
-In the US, 17.9 million workers quit their jobs between January and May last year.
+“The Great Resignation” is upon us and a study in the UK last year showed that almost 1 in 4 workers were planning to change jobs.
+In the US, 17.9 million workers quit their jobs between January and May 2021.

 For some, a complete change in vocation is the goal.
 Others feel a need to accelerate their career or perhaps start their own business.
 Many just want to work less hours or reduce their responsibilities.